ktindiana/operational-sep/README.md

     minutes from 1974 to 2015 for RSDv2 and to 2017 for RSDv3), the program will
     break up the data into yearly files for faster reading.

-    Data sets are checked for bad data point (negative or None value fluxes) and the default behavior is to fill in those bad data points by performing a linear interpolation with time.
+    --NoInterp: Data sets are checked for bad data point (negative or None value fluxes) and the default behavior is to fill in those bad data points by performing a linear interpolation with time.
 This choice was made to calculate more accurate event-intergrated fluence values from data.
     Interpolation with time is not appropriate for model predictions, as